kirankancheti/LibraryManagementSystem/README.md

 SERVER :- APACHE TOMCAT 6
 IDE :- ECLLIPSE JUNO

-Design of the application was done by creating an user –friendly GUI using CSS, JavaScript, HTML5.The layout was applied to entire UI.
-An user friendly GUI was devoloped,as GUI makes the difference between good application and better application.
+Application was devoloped with an user –friendly GUI using CSS, JavaScript, HTML5.The same CSS layout was applied to all the web pages in the project.
+Designed GUI attractively,as GUI gives the real feel of the application.
+MVC architecture pattern was implemented.
+MYSQL was used as Relational Database.

 SEARCH MODULE:
 Inputs can be either of book_name,book_id,author name.
 Hence a radio button was used in UI as the inputs are treated disjoint.The substring function works for book_name and author name.

 CHECK-IN:-
 Search can be performed by borrower card number,borrower name,isbn.
 Hint questions were added for librarians for the easy understanding of the inputs to be provided using css appropriately.